Email Templates

 Note: the above email template variables are available when sending emails to and from the data subject.
 When using email templates to communicate with prompt a person to your vendors, please review the template variables here.

 It's possible to leverage if/else statements in email templates for more complex logic.
-For example, the following email template can be used to add conditional text that shows up differently for long and short form data access requests.
+For example, the following email template can be used to add conditional text that shows up differently depending on the type of data access request.

 Hi there, You've recently made a data subject request ({{type}}) to